Physical Therapy Internships

 IMA Adventure Consulting

 IMA offers volunteers the chance to enhance their overseas experience by participating in a planned adventure retreat in their chosen country.
 IMA Safaris allows volunteers to explore and immerse themselves in the beauty and culture of our unique destinations.
 Through established relationships with trusted guides, hotels and travel organizations across the world, IMA simplifies travel arrangements for volunteers, while providing relatives back home a single point of contact for added peace of mind.
 Some of the places visited throughout Africa, South America and the Caribbean include world renowned sites such as the Serengeti National Park, Mount Kilimanjaro, Victoria Falls, the Galápagos Islands, Machu Picchu, and the Haitian National History Park.

 Our programs are aimed towards students who are in or striving to be in the healthcare field.
 This includes pre-health students as well as medical, nursing, dental, and physician assistant students.
 All of our programs in South America are reserved for students who are in at least their third year of medical school and who have an advanced level of fluency in Spanish.
 While there are no other formal requirements, successful applicants are able to articulate their motivations for completing a volunteer placement and have completed similar volunteer/shadowing work in their home country.

-IMA’s large network of hospitals and dedicated staff allows us to tailor elective and volunteer placement programs throughout the year.
-All of our programs run year-round, but space for our busiest periods such as December – January and May – September often fill up months in advance.
+IMA’s large network of hospitals and dedicated staff allows us to tailor elective and volunteer placement programs for our participants.
+All of our programs operate from May to September and space for these programs often fill up months in advance.